SENIOR LIVING PLACEMENTS

 INDEPENDENT LIVING/ASSISTED LIVING

-Assisted living facilities (ALF) are licensed homes for people who need additional help This includes help with bathing, dressing, eating, toileting, transferring to a chair or bed, and medicine management.
+Assisted living facilities (ALF) are licensed homes for people who need additional help.
+This includes help with bathing, dressing, eating, toileting, transferring to a chair or bed, and medicine management.
 Again, socialization with group activities are a big part of this program.
 Some communities have separate areas for memory care.
+Communities can offer separate living areas for assisted living residents while others combine them.
+This is important to know when seeking a community.

 Skilled care means care that requires skilled nursing or a licensed healthcare professional’s medical knowledge, technical training, management, observation and evaluation.
 Skilled care is generally given upon the order of a physician depending upon severity of illness as well as insurance coverage.
 Skilled care is also given on a long term basis if a resident requires injections, ventilation or other treatment of that nature.
 Examples of skilled care are complex wound care, movement training, and intravenous therapy.
 Skilled care helps patients transition from illness and dependence to wellness and self-care.